carla-simulator/carla/Docs/ref_sensors.md

 * __Output:__ [carla.CollisionEvent](python_api.md#carla.CollisionEvent) per collision.

 This sensor registers an event each time its parent actor collisions against something in the world.
 Several collisions may be detected during a single simulation step.
+To ensure that any collision is detected, the server creates "fake" actors for elements such as buildings or bushes so the semantic tag can be retrieved and thus, which object is it.

 Collision detectors do not have any configurable attribute.

-!!! note
-    This sensor creates "fake" actors when it collides with something that is not an actor, this is so we can retrieve the semantic tags of the object we hit.

 <h4>Output attributes: </h4>